teaholic/R-vizzing/README.md

 # R-vizzing
 ### A Yelp academic dataset playground

-This repo showcases the work I have turned in for the Social Media Data Analytics on Coursera - plus some more raw scribbling.
+This repo shows the work I have turned in for the 3rd week assignment of the the Social Media Data Analytics class on Coursera - plus some more raw scribbling.